raphaelleheaf/nevercinderalla/_posts/2014-06-29-well-this-is-me.markdown

 So, this is me.
 32 this year.
 Single.
 Curvy.
 Realising that I'll never quite be a Disney Cinderella but maybe I can find a better role model for the modern day fairy-tale to happen.

 p.s.
-O'm off to duck and waffle tomorrow which is going to completely blow any attempt at healthy I've been trying but at least I'll walk in there in a pait of gold louboutins.
+O'm off to duck and waffle tomorrow which is going to completely blow any attempt at healthy I've been trying but at least I'll walk in there in a pair of gold louboutins.

 Keep in touch by following me on [Twitter](https://twitter.com/cinderellanever)